Jeremy C. Stein

-Jeremy Chaim Stein (born October 17, 1960) is an American macroeconomist and the Moise Y. Safra Professor of Economics at Harvard University; he also chaired Harvard's economics department.
+Jeremy Chaim Stein (born October 17, 1960) is an American economist and the Moise Y. Safra Professor of Economics at Harvard University; he also chaired Harvard's economics department.
 He served as a member of the Federal Reserve Board of Governors from 2012 to 2014.
-Stein works as an investment industry consultant and served as president of the American Finance Association in 2008.
+Stein served as president of the American Finance Association in 2008.

 Early life and education

 Stein was born to a secular Jewish family, the son of mathematician Elias M. Stein and Elly Intrator.
 Both his parents were Jewish refugees during World War II who immigrated to the United States.
 He graduated summa cum laude with an A.B. in economics from Princeton University in 1983 after completing a 118-page senior thesis titled "Pseudo-Securities: An Analysis of Financially Hedged Positions."
 While at Princeton, he was co-captain of the men's gymnastics team, specializing in rings.
 In 1986, he earned a PhD in economics from MIT.
 His 1998 paper "Risk management, capital budgeting, and capital structure policy for financial institutions: an integrated approach" with Kenneth A. Froot won the Jensen Prize.